-I really hope you’ll cook some corned beef so you can make this amazing Leftover Corned Beef Low-Carb Reuben Bake.
-But if you don’t make corned beef (or don’t have any leftovers!) you can buy deli corned beef to make this low-carb casserole that has mashed cauliflower, cabbage, corned beef, swiss cheese, and Thousand Island dressing.
+And if you’re lucky enough to have leftovers after Saturday, I hope you’ll make this amazing Leftover Corned Beef Low-Carb Reuben Bake.
+But even if you don’t make corned beef (or don’t have any leftovers!) you can some at the deli to make this low-carb casserole that has mashed cauliflower, cabbage, corned beef, swiss cheese, and Thousand Island dressing.
 If you’re a fan of the Reuben Sandwich, you’ll recognize some of those ingredients and realize how this casserole got its name.

 Chop up a largish head of cauiflower and cook 10-11 minutes in boiling salted water.
 Drain at least 5 minutes to remove as much water as you can, then use an immersion blender or hand beater to puree the cauliflower with the sour cream.
 Stir in grated Swiss cheese and green onions.

 Slice up a medium-sized head of cabbage, shred the corned beef apart and then chop, and measure out the Thousand Island dressing.
 Heat olive oil and saute the cabbage (seasoned with salt, pepper, and a little caraway seed.)
 When cabbage is starting to wilt, add the corned beef and cook 1-2 minutes more.
 Let cool for a few minutes and then stir in the Thousand Island Dressing.
 (Try hard not to eat too much of this delicious mixture before the casserole is assembled!)

 I used a deep casserole dish so you could see the layers, but any glass or crockery casserole dish that’s not too small will work.
 Make a layer with half the mashed cauliflower in the bottom of the dish.
 Put the cabbage/corned beef mixture over that and top with some grated Swiss Cheese.